 We are committed to supporting anyone harmed by hate crime.

 We encourage anyone who has experienced anti-social behaviour or hate incidents, harassment or distress due to their identity, to report it.

-As well as reporting to third party reporting centres, you can report hate incidents or ASB to Sussex Police on 101 if it’s not an emergency.
+As well as reporting to community partners, you can report hate incidents or ASB to Sussex Police on 101 if it’s not an emergency.
 In an emergency, always call 999.